symlex/symlex-docs/docs/framework.md

 #### RoadRunner ####

-Symlex now includes [RoadRunner](https://roadrunner.dev/) - a high-performance PHP application server - as an alternative to nginx.
+Symlex now includes [RoadRunner](https://roadrunner.dev/) - a high-performance PHP application server - as an alternative to NGINX.
 It will be automatically downloaded when you build the Docker image.

+!!! tip
+    The installation instructions for Symlex >= 4.4.0 won't work for previous releases as they still use NGINX and PHP-FPM.
+The new version has a single `app` service powered by RoadRunner.
+    If you prefer NGINX, you'll have to use an old release or copy the old config to the new release.
+    Our public demo still uses NGINX and also some examples.

 #### Web UI ####